Q. How do I apply for a Kentucky teaching certificate?

 A. If a certificate has lapsed as a result

 of the applicant's failure to meet the renewal requirements, the

-certificate shall be reissued at a later date for a one year period
+certificate may be reissued at a later date for a one year period

 if the applicant completes at least six semester hours of graduate

 credit applicable towards the master's degree or planned fifth-year